 - Integration testing tool.
-Capybara’s GitHub page describes it as an “acceptance test framework for web applications” but everyone I know uses the term “integration test” when they talk about Capybara.
-I would even argue that this is a misapplication of the acceptance test term.
+Capybara’s GitHub page describes it as an “acceptance test framework for web applications” but everyone I know uses the term integration test when they talk about Capybara.

 A tool that lets you write test scenarios in English commands and then tie those English commands to code.
 For example, a Cucumber file could contain the line

 Given I am on the login page.
 In a different file, the text

 Given I am on the login pagewould map to some Ruby code that navigates to the login page.

 I personally advise people not to use Cucumber.

 - The tests in a test suite should be runnable in any order.
 If a test leaves behind extra data or depends on data set up in a previous test, there’s a good chance the ability to run the tests in any order has been lost.
 Database Cleaner is a tool that helps ensure every test case starts and ends with a blank database.

 - “A library for setting up Ruby objects as test data”, according to factory_bot’s GitHub page.
 I think that’s a pretty good description.
 If I were to say it in my own words, I’d describe factory_bot as a library that helps define factories for the purpose of conveniently creating test data.